pyexcel-webwares/Flask-Excel/docs/source/index.rst

    :param sheet_name: For an excel book, there could be multiple sheets.
 If it is left
                       unspecified, the sheet at index 0 is loaded.
 For 'csv', 'tsv' file, *sheet_name* should be None anyway.
-   :param keywords: additional keywords to :meth:`pyexcel.get_sheet`
+   :param keywords: additional keywords to :func:`pyexcel.get_sheet`
    :returns: A sheet object

    The following html form, the *field_name* should be "file"::